 The outbreak of COVID-19 across the globe has led to shelter-in-place orders and lockdowns nationwide.
 With the closure of schools and businesses, mass transit has seen a dramatic drop in ridership as many people now forgo their morning commute and are learning and working from home.
-Municipal railway systems in major metropolitan areas that are used to servicing thousands of commuters per day will have to ensure that safety is at the forefront as cities across the globe begin to reopen and people return to some semblance of normalcy in their workday.
+Municipal railway systems in major metropolitan areas that are used to servicing thousands of commuters per day will have to ensure a higher level of public transit sanitation and safety to be at the forefront as cities across the globe begin to reopen and people return to some semblance of normalcy in their workday.

 Before the spread of COVID-19, trains were seen as the fastest way to bring suburban commuters into major cities and subway/metro networks were known to be the most efficient way to get around those cities.
 It was not abnormal to see packed trains at any hour of the day ranging from rush hour commuters to sightseeing tourists.
 That all came to a screeching halt once the spread of COVID-19 became a global pandemic.